sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### IT Solution<!-- omit in toc -->

-An IT Solution is the combination of 1 or many IT Products, which are in turn comprised of 1 or many Software and/or Hardware, obtained through many possible ways: built internally, obtained as open source, provided by a company as a licenced executable application, as a standalone device, or used as a service through a subscription model.
+An IT Solution is the combination of 1 or many IT Products, which are in turn comprised of 1 or many Software and/or Hardware, obtained through many possible ways: built internally, obtained as open source, provided by a company as an executable application under a proprietary licence, as a standalone device, or used as a service through a subscription model.

 See the following standard IITB definition.